silcowitz/reposition/README.md

 ##  Reposition - projection of chain-constrained points
 This is a generalization of the well-known projection of two 3d points in position based dynamics (PBD), to handle a $N$-point chain of connected points.
 One can use this projection completely analagous to the classic PBD projection, only in this case it applies to a chain of points. [try the demo here](https://silcowitz.github.io/reposition/)

-The solver c-code is a very basic [implementation](https://github.com/silcowitz/reposition/blob/master/solve.c) working on plain C arrays, compiled to wasm and rendered using [three.js](https://threejs.org/)

 The algorithm works by transforming the problem to only work on the $N-1$ normalized direction vectors of each link in the chain, and performing staggered newton-like steps on this formulation.
 Read the technical description [here.](https://silcowitz.github.io/reposition/solve.pdf)

 The main advantages of this are